DO IT YOURSELF

 Can I ferment with less sugar?

 Yes.
-Your kefir may then become less tangy and taste boring after a while because the yeast has used up the sugar.
-In the end, however, the amount of sugar added is something that is approached experimentally.
+Your kefir may become less tangy and taste boring after a while because the yeast has used up the sugar.
+In the end, however, the amount of sugar added is something that you can experiment with.
 Try & Error.

 Can I ferment without sugar or with sugar substitutes?

-No. The process only works if your kefir is getting fructose.
+No. You need to feed your bacteria.
+The process only works if your kefir is getting fructose.

 2 potential sources of error: